chloelyn/advent-of-code/README.md

 # Advent of Code

-My solutions for [Advent of Code](https://adventofcode.com/about), an advent calendar of small programming puzzles
+My solutions for [Advent of Code](https://adventofcode.com/about), an Advent calendar of small programming puzzles!

 ## ✨ 2022 ✨